Russia blocks renewal of UN panel monitoring North Korea sanctions

 He accused the panel of experts of “increasingly being reduced to playing into the hands of Western approaches, reprinting biased information and analysing newspaper headlines and poor quality photos”.
 Therefore, he said, it was “essentially conceding its inability to come up with sober assessments of the status of the sanctions regime”.

-The panel’s most recent report was made public earlier this month and claimed that North Korea “continued to flout” sanctions, including by launching ballistic missiles and breaching oil import limits.
+The panel’s most recent report was made public earlier this month and said that North Korea “continued to flout” sanctions, including by launching ballistic missiles and breaching oil import limits.
 As well as alleged arms shipments to Russia, the panel said it was also investigating dozens of suspected cyberattacks by North Korea that raked in $3bn for its weapons programmes.

 US’s deputy UN ambassador, Robert Wood, called the panel’s work essential and accused Russia of attempting to silence its “independent objective investigations” because it “began reporting in the last year on Russia’s blatant violations of the UN Security Council resolutions”.